-Undergraduate Challenge: Applicants must 1) reside in and attend an academic institution in the United States 2) be an undergraduate student (or team of students), 3) have an advisor/ mentor from the institution they attend, 4) must be enrolled as an undergraduate student during the fall 2018 semester, and 5) propose a project that utilizes at least one dataset downloaded from the SECOORA Data Catalog.
+Applicants must 1) reside in and attend an academic institution in the United States, 2) be an undergraduate student, 3) the individual or team must have an advisor/mentor from the institution they attend, 4) must be enrolled as an undergraduate student during the fall 2018 semester, and 5) propose a project that incorporates data from at least one of the seven of the WebCAT cameras.

-Graduate Challenge: Applicants must 1) reside in the United States, 2) be a graduate student OR an early career professional (working less than five years from your most recent graduation date), 3) the individual or team must have an advisor/ mentor, and 4) propose a project that utilizes at least one dataset downloaded from the SECOORA Data Catalog.
+Applicants must 1) reside in the United States, 2) be a graduate student OR an early career professional (working less than five years from your most recent graduation date), 3) the individual or team must have an advisor/mentor, and 4) propose a project that incorporates data from at least one of the seven of the WebCAT cameras.

 Maximum page length is 5 pages (does not include appendices).
-Text should be 12-point font, and all margins 1-inch.
-Proposals must include the following components:
+Text should be 12-point font, all margins 1-inch and must include the following components:

 - Proposal title